MaterSim/PyXtal/doc/Usage.rst

 - 4 carbon atoms in the conventional cell,
 - a thickness of 2.0 Angstroms.

-As with the 3d case, for crystals with multiple atom types, you may replace ``[‘C’]`` and ``[4]`` with lists of the atomic symbols and amounts, respectively.
+As with the 3d case, for crystals with multiple atom types, you may replace ``[C]`` and ``[4]`` with lists of the atomic symbols and amounts, respectively.
 The crystal will be periodic in two directions instead of 3.
 PyXtal adds ``10 Angstroms of vacuum`` on each side of the 2D lattice, so that optimization may be performed without altering the structure file.
 However, care should be taken when using the cif file for applications designed for 3D crystals.
 The axis of non-periodicity can be accessed via my_crystal.PBC; each axis will either be 1 or 0, representing either periodicity or non-periodicity.
 For example, PBC = [1,1,0] means that the x and y axes are periodic, while the z axis is non-periodic.

 Note that the layer group number is different from the international space group number, and ranges between 1 and 80.
 For a list of the layer groups and their symmetry operations, see `the International Tables of Crystallography, Volume E, part 4 <https://it.iucr.org/Eb/ch4o1v0001/contents/>`_ or use the `pyxtal_symmetry utility <COMMAND_MODE.html#pyxtal-symmetry-utility>`_.